 - Big educational laptop and tablet projects -- Ten countries to learn from

 - Questions to ask (and not to ask) when your president tells you to buy 100k (or a million) tablets for students

-- Education & Technology in an Age of Pandemics (revisited)
+- Education & Technology in 2025: A Thought Experiment

 - A short note to the new philanthropist looking to support education and technology initiatives in the developing world

 - Promising uses of technology in education in poor, rural and isolated communities around the world